aimms/user-guide/aimms-ide/Aimms/Options/Project/Math Program Inspector/Math_Program_Inspector_-_show2.rst

 .. _option-AIMMS-show_branch_and_bound_tree:

-Show branch and bound tree
+Show Branch and Bound Tree
 ==========================